Your voice matters: Improving our engagement

 We’re working on a project to improve how we connect with you and our many communities.
 Our goal is to make it easier for everyone to share their thoughts and see how their feedback influences Council decisions.
 We’ve also heard that our current engagement methods don’t always work for everyone—so we’re creating a plan to improve, we will call this our Engagement Framework and Action Plan.

 To start, we’ve reviewed past feedback and spent time in the community to understand what we can do better.
-From these insights, we’ve drafted a set of Engagement Principles to guide our work, we've tested these with a group of community members who agreed they set the right direction but mentioned they are ambitious - that's right!
+From these insights, we drafted a set of Engagement Principles to guide our work, then tested these with a group of community members who agreed they set the right direction but mentioned they are ambitious - that's right!
 These principles reflect our commitment to meaningful engagement, and while ambitious, they set a strong foundation for change.
 Change won’t happen overnight, but we’re taking the right steps to get there - take a look at 'Our engagement progress' document to learn more.

 Your feedback